Skip to ContentSkip to Navigation

 Music4Change - Erasmus+ KA220-HED Grant 2022-2025

-This project, Music4Change (M4C), Initiated by the University of Bergen, with the University of Groningen, The University of Edinburgh, The European Music Council, The Norwegian University of Science and Technology, The Aristotle University of Thessaloniki, and Creative Mentorship, aims to improve the quality of PhD education in music through innovative interdisciplinary teaching and learning, and to contribute to sustainable development by focusing on the role of music and the arts.
+Music4Change (M4C), Initiated by the University of Bergen, with the University of Groningen, The University of Edinburgh, The European Music Council, The Norwegian University of Science and Technology, The Aristotle University of Thessaloniki, and Creative Mentorship, aims to improve the quality of PhD education in music through innovative interdisciplinary teaching and learning, and to contribute to sustainable development by focusing on the role of music and the arts.

-The project will result in a range of open access digital and blended learning resources for PhD students, including a cross sector mentorship scheme between Higher Education and music/arts sector.
+The project offers a range of open access digital and blended learning resources for PhD students, including a cross-sector mentorship scheme between Higher Education and music/arts sector.
 These learning resources will be part of a new Curriculum for Change for PhD education (C4C) which will serve as an innovative model for PhD education in the arts nationally and across Europe.
 The project is based on a transnational partnership of five universities and two NGOs who are well qualified and motivated to fulfil the project objectives.
 M4C addresses one HE field-specific priority, stimulating innovation in Teaching & Learning practices, and two horizontal priorities i) digital transformation and readiness, and ii) inclusion and diversity in education.
 The project is designed so its objectives, activities and results coalesce under these priorities.

 Listen Here Now!
 A Participatory Soundscape Approach to Biodiversity and Well-being in the City (2022/23)